 How many words do you need to be “fluent” in a language?

 It’s an incomplete question, because of course you can’t become fluent just by learning words.
 But how many words you know is definitely an indicator of how much you know.

-In my experience, here’s how many words you have to know to “speak” a language at different levels:
+In our experience, here’s how many words you have to know to “speak” a language at different levels:

 - Knowing about 250-500 words gets you to base tourist-level fluency: able to buy food, negotiate taxi fares, ask for directions and generally be polite.
 This is where you focus on things like “hello”, “how much is it”, numbers, names of foods and simple modifiers like “enough” and “too”.